Our products

 February 22, 2026Lalo González Rodríguez⏱ 11 min de lectura

-Summary: Cod does not have one city.
-It is a shared gastronomic heritage that, in different ways, has become essential to the culinary identity of cities as diverse as Bilbao, Madrid, and Barcelona.
+Summary: Cod doesn't have a single city.
+It's a shared gastronomic heritage that, in various ways, has become essential to the culinary identity of cities as different as Bilbao, Madrid, and Barcelona.
 Each adopted it for different reasons, cooked it in its own way, and made it their own.

-This guide explores that history, highlights what has made each city special in the world of cod, briefly discusses the landscape of specialized stores, and explains why, today, buying cod online is a perfectly viable option to access artisanal quality from anywhere in Spain.
+This guide explores that history, highlights what has made each city special in the world of cod, briefly discusses the landscape of specialized stores, and explains why, today, buying cod online is a completely viable option for accessing artisanal quality from anywhere in Spain.

-At Bacalalo, we have been in the Mercat del Ninot in Barcelona since 1990, with cod as the central focus of our activity.
+At Bacalalo, we have been in Barcelona's Mercat del Ninot since 1990, with cod as the central focus of our activity.
 We are not neutral on this matter — but we are expert enough to speak about it with knowledge.

-The History of Cod in Spain: Why It Reached Cities
+The History of Cod in Spain: Why it Reached the Cities

 For centuries, cod was food for the poor.
-The irony is that today, when properly prepared, it is a high-gastronomy product.
+The irony is that today, when properly prepared, it is a high-end gastronomic product.

 Cod in Bilbao: The World Capital of the Dish

 If there is one city that can undeniably be called the world capital of cooked cod, it is Bilbao.
-This is no exaggeration: the Basque Country, with Bilbao as its epicenter, developed the most sophisticated cod cooking techniques that exist, and made it the center of an entire culinary culture.
+It's no exaggeration: the Basque Country, with Bilbao as its epicenter, developed the most sophisticated cod cooking techniques that exist, and made it the center of an entire gastronomic culture.

 Why Bilbao and not somewhere else

-For centuries, Bilbao was the main commercial port in northern Spain, the entry point for Norwegian and Icelandic cod to the interior of the peninsula.
+For centuries, Bilbao was the main commercial port in northern Spain, the entry point for Norwegian and Icelandic cod into the Iberian interior.
 Basque cod fishermen — the bakailtariak — sailed to the North Atlantic fishing grounds and brought salted cod back.
-This proximity to the raw material created an unparalleled cod culture in the Basque Country.
+This proximity to the raw material generated an unparalleled cod culture in the Basque Country.

 The great Basque cod dishes are techniques, not just recipes: